trinodb/trino/presto-docs/src/main/sphinx/admin/jmx.rst

   Specifies the port for the JMX RMI registry.
 JMX clients should connect to this port.

 * ``jmx.rmiserver.port``:
   Specifies the port for the JMX RMI server.
-Presto exports many metrics, that are useful for monitoring via JMX.
+Trino exports many metrics, that are useful for monitoring via JMX.

 JConsole (supplied with the JDK), `VisualVM <https://visualvm.github.io/>`_, and